 The Greenworks is light enough to manhandle over even the toughest terrain, and still cut.
 Credit: Hale Milano

-The self-propelled and battery-powered Toro 60V Max Super Recycler, Ego Power+ LM2135SP, and Ego LM2236SP also do well on hills thanks to strong motors that power up steep terrain and wide bases that hold steady when cutting across a slope.
+The self-propelled and battery-powered Toro 60V Max Super Recycler, Ego Power+ 800 Self-propelled 21", and Ego 1000 22" also do well on hills thanks to strong motors that power up steep terrain and wide bases that hold steady when cutting across a slope.
 They score slightly lower in terrain management than the gas and smaller mowers when navigating dips and bumps.
 The lightweight but wide composite decks on these mowers tend to bounce over bumps or glide over dips.
 In those cases, an even cut often took several passes from different angles, if they were even capable of it at all.
 The Super Recycler's terrain performance depends on which blade and mode you're using.
 The performance blade in Max mode handles uneven ground nearly as well as the gas-powered Toro.
 Its efficiency modes are less impressive.

 The self-propulsion on the Ego 2236 is strong enough to help drive the mower up hills in bumpy yards.
 Credit: Hale Milano